IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 ---

 # {Platform} {ComponentTitle} Column Pinning

-A column or multiple columns can be pinned to the left or right side of the {Platform} UI {ComponentTitle}. **Column Pinning** in {ProductName} allows the end users to lock column in a particular column order, this will allow them to see it while horizontally scrolling the {ComponentTitle}.
-The Material UI Grid has a built-in column pinning UI, which can be used through the {ComponentTitle}'s toolbar to change the pin state of the columns.
-In addition, you can define a custom UI and change the pin state of the columns via the Column Pinning API.
+A column or multiple columns can be pinned to the left or right side of the {Platform} UI `{ComponentTitle}`. **Column Pinning** in {ProductName} allows the end users to lock column in a particular column order, this will allow them to see it while horizontally scrolling the `{ComponentTitle}`.
+The {ProductName} `{ComponentTitle}` has a built-in column pinning UI, which can be used through the `{ComponentTitle}`'s toolbar to change the pin state of the columns.
+In addition, you can define a custom UI and change the pin state of the columns via the Column Pinning feature.

 ## {Platform} {ComponentTitle} Column Pinning Example